pupilfirst/playbook/agreement/decision_tree.md

 *If you answered "No"*

 Since you are a first time founder, the Playbook would be a great read for you.
 Also in order to truly understand what the program is all about it is essential you read the Playbook thoroughly.
 The next set of questions would be meaningless without completing this activity.
-Here you go: playbook.sv.co

 **Q3.
 Do you understand the benefits you receive when you join SV.CO?**